LmaoLover/LmaoBot/README.md

 ### Chatango will disconnect you

 Eventually chatango will just disconnect you from rooms, and usually once this begins it will gradually disconnect you from all rooms over the course of 2-3 minutes.
-In our great wisdom we decided to allow this process and restart the bot.
+Reconnecting the room right away doesn't work using ch.py, so just let bot be dead for a couple minutes and restart the whole thing.

 ```python
 def onDisconnect(self, room):